LeapLabTHU/AdaFocusV2/Experiments on Sth-Sth and Jester/README.md

-# Experiments on Something-Something V1&V2
+# Experiments on Something-Something V1&V2 and Jester

 ## Requirements
 - python 3.8